jashandeep-sohi/pyds/_sources/userguide.txt

 Label Objects
 -------------
-:class:`Label` objects are used to represent PDS labels.
+A :class:`Label` object represents a PDS label.
-They are the main objects you'll be interacting with.
+It's the main object you'll be interacting with.
 You can either instantiate one directly, if you want to create a new PDS label or, as discussed :ref:`above <parsing>`, use the :func:`parse` function to create one from an existing PDS label.